dhabid/Garage-door-opener/README.md

 ```
 > [!NOTE]
 > This will only allow 5 login attempts from a certain IP address.
 Once those login attempts have been reached it will automatically blacklist that IP address.
-* Next go to `Configurations`, `check your configuration` and `restart the Home Assistant`.
+* Next go to `Configurations`, `check your configuration`, and `restart the Home Assistant`.

 # Extra

-If you want to add your accessories to Apple Homekit app you can [watch this video](https://www.youtube.com/watch?v=9G2f_c3fnyc&t=117s) or follow these steps:
+If you want to add your accessories to the Apple Homekit app you can [watch this video](https://www.youtube.com/watch?v=9G2f_c3fnyc&t=117s) or follow these steps:
 * Go to `Configuration.yaml` file and `add this code`:
 ```
 homekit: